Student Accessibility Support

 Kaitlyn joined the Academic Services Staff in October 2018.
-Before coming to Brandeis, Kaitlyn worked at four other institutions supporting students with documented disabilities, where she developed and presented faculty/staff/student trainings about championing individuals with disabilities, conducted student check in meetings, advised clubs, and more.
-Using a holistic approach, Kaitlyn works with students to empower them through exploring their strengths, meeting their individual unique needs, and teaching the importance of self-advocacy in order to assist in achieving their personal goals.
-Kaitlyn is a first-generation college student, who earned her BA in Interdisciplinary Studies and Humanities from Bay Path University; and a Masters of Education in Student Affairs Counseling at Bridgewater State University.
-For fun, Kaitlyn likes to snuggle her Puggle Foster, be creative, go on adventures with her partner, play board games and watch the Patriots.
+Before coming to Brandeis, she worked at other colleges and universities supporting students with documented disabilities, where she developed and presented faculty/staff/student trainings about championing individuals with disabilities, conducted student check in meetings, advised clubs and more.
+Using a holistic approach, Kaitlyn works with students to empower them through exploring their strengths, meeting their individual unique needs and teaching the importance of self-advocacy in order to assist in achieving their personal goals.
+Kaitlyn is a first-generation college student, who earned her BA in interdisciplinary Studies and humanities; and a Masters of Education in student affairs counseling.